Manifesto-Digital/contentful-gatsby-netlify/documentation/05-deploying.md

 After a successful merge into the `master` Github branch, CircleCi will take over.

-CircleCi will run the tests, trial migrations and a trial build against a throw away copy of Contentful's master environment.
+CircleCi will run the tests, trial migrations and a trial build against a throw-away copy of Contentful's master environment.
-Once these are successful an approval step is required for all production releases, which is a manual click with in the CircleCI workflow.
+Once these are successful an approval step is required for all production releases, which is a manual click within the CircleCI workflow.
 After approval any migrations and seeds are run against Contentful's master environment followed by running a `gatsby build` to generate the static site and then pushing this over to Netlify using the CLI `netlify deploy -s $NETLIFY_MASTER_ID -m "CircleCI build success" --prod`.

 [Example of a successful deployment](assets/successful-workflow-production.jpeg).